 The Master of Education (M.Ed.) prepares practicing educators from a biblical perspective for school administrative, instructional leadership, and teaching positions in the United States and around the world.
-M.Ed. graduates complete a concentration in either Early Childhood, Educational Administration, Instruction and Learning, Intercultural Studies, Global Migration, Spiritual Formation Leadership, or TESOL.
+M.Ed. graduates complete a concentration in either Early Childhood, Educational Administration or Instruction and Learning.
 The program is available fully online.
-Students should consult with the M.Ed. program director in planning their degree programs.
+Students should consult with their academic advisor in planning their degree programs.
 CIU Education Programs are endorsed by the Higher Education Approval Program (HEAP) of the Association of Christian Schools International (ACSI).
 Program graduates who meet specific requirements are eligible to apply for appropriate ACSI teacher or administrator certificates.
-ACSI waives the certification fee when applying at the time of CIU graduation.